 - Explicit Dynamics: This meshers is used for explicit dynamics on solid bodies.
 It is patch independent meshers.
 In ANSYS explicit dynamics we are capable of solving short-duration, large-strain, large-deformation, fracture, complete material failure, and structural problems with complex contact interactions.

 - A Mesh is a small subset of the computational domain.
-For analyse any object, First a computational domain is chosen, and a mesh(also called a grid) is generated; the domain is divided into many small elements called cells.
-For two-dimensional (2-D) domains, the cells are areas, while for three dimensional (3-D) domains the cells are volumes.
+For analyzing any object, First, a computational domain is chosen, and a mesh(also called a grid) is generated; the domain is divided into many small elements called cells.
+For two-dimensional (2-D) domains, the cells are areas, while for three-dimensional (3-D) domains the cells are volumes.

 - You can think of each cell as a tiny control volume in which discretized versions of the conservation equations are solved.
 The quality of a CFD solution is highly dependent on the quality of the mesh.
-Therefore, It must be require to generation of high quality mesh before proceeding to the next step.
+Therefore, It must be required to generation of the high-quality mesh before proceeding to the next step.